-Originally, there was a small mineral water well in Leamington, situated next to the Parish Church and owned by the Earl of Aylesford.
-This natural spring was intended by the Earl to remain freely accessible to everyone.
+The mineral-rich River Leam had already been known in Roman times and was rediscovered during the Victorian era.
+Initially, a small mineral water well existed next to the Parish Church, owned by the Earl of Aylesford, who intended the spring to remain freely accessible to all.
 In 1786, Benjamin Satchwell, the village cobbler, discovered a second spring on William Abbott’s land.
 Their entrepreneurial spirit led to the commercialization of the saline water.
-By 1788, Abbotts’s Baths were established, followed by a series of other facilities built to cater to paying visitors seeking health and leisurely pursuits through the consumption and bathing in the water.
-Satchwell gained local fame through his poetry and articles, which depicted the village and its spa water.
+By 1788, Abbotts’s Baths were established, followed by additional facilities catering to visitors seeking health treatments and leisure through bathing and drinking the waters.
+Satchwell gained local fame through his poetry and articles, which depicted the village and its spa waters.

-Dr. Henry Jephson, the renowned physician in Leamington, began his practice at the Royal Pump Room and Baths in 1823, coinciding with the town’s prosperous emergence as a health resort.
-His prescribed treatments involved various methods of consuming and bathing in the water, alongside strict dietary regimens and regular walks.
-These treatments gained immense popularity and attracted numerous affluent and renowned patients to the town.
-In recognition of Jephson’s contribution to the community of Leamington, the Jephson Gardens were named after him.
+The Royal Pump Room and Baths is among the town’s most notable buildings.
+Originally designed as one of the finest bathhouses in the country, it opened in 1814 and was expanded in 1864 to include a Turkish bath and swimming pool.
+The baths even featured in the music video for Mick Jagger’s 1992 song Sweet Thing.
+Dr. Henry Jephson, the renowned Leamington physician, began his practice at the Royal Pump Room and Baths in 1823, coinciding with the town’s emergence as a prominent health resort.
+His treatments involved various methods of consuming and bathing in the water, alongside strict dietary regimens and regular walks.
+These therapies gained immense popularity, attracting numerous affluent and distinguished visitors.
+In recognition of Jephson’s contribution to the community, Jephson Gardens were named in his honor.

 Sources